From BR Bullpen

 Adam moved up to AAA Las Vegas in 2011, and continued to improve, hitting .306/,377/.508 in 134 games, with 46 doubles and 17 homers.
 On September 7th, Loewen made his first appearance in the major leagues in over three years, and his first at a position other than pitcher, going 1 for 3 with a run as the Jays' right fielder in a game against the Boston Red Sox.
 Those were not his first major league at-bats, as he had gone 0 for 2 as pitcher with the Orioles back in 2006.
 On September 11th, he hit his first career major league homer, a solo shot off Tommy Hunter against his former team the Orioles.

 In 2014, he returned to the mound after a five-year interruption, working as a starting pitcher in the Philadelphia Phillies organization, starting off with the Class A Clearwater Threshers.
 The prolonged rest from pitching seemed to have done him good, as in 2015 he returned to AAA as a relief pitcher and did quite well for the Lehigh Valley IronPigs.
-He was originally on Canada's 2015 Pan American Games roster but was a late removal; Canada went on to win the Gold without Loewen. he made it back to the major leagues as a pitcher for the Phillies on August 10th.
-He was far from dominant, however, as he gave up 4 runs in 2 1/3 innings in his first two appearanmces, and had an ERA of 7.00 after 6 games.
+He was originally on Canada's 2015 Pan American Games roster but was a late removal; Canada went on to win the Gold without Loewen.
+He made it back to the major leagues as a pitcher for the Phillies on August 10th.
+He was far from dominant, however, as he gave up 4 runs in 2 1/3 innings in his first two appearances, and had an ERA of 7.00 after 6 games, finishing at 1-0, 6.98 in 20 games.